kvietmeier/vagrant/virtualbox/centos/README.md

 **Provider:  Virtualbox specific configuration**
 We define the Provider specific options - in this case VirtualBox.
+This includes adding an additional disk.
 ```ruby
   ###------- Provider specific VM definition and creation begins here
   # Provider-specific configuration so you can fine-tune various